kaspervn/grid-unwarp/readme.md

 ## Creating calibration images ##
+- Open the bitmap image in inkscape directly.
+After that use save-as to save as svg.
+This makes sure the units/sizes of everything are correct.
+Do not first create a empty document, and then import the image.
 - The objects at the intersections should be circles
 - All the circles should have color magenta (`#FF00FF`) except for the special types
 - The upper left corner is marked by a green dot (`#00FF00`)